 Not to get some type of good feeling that lingers until approximately Monday morning when we want to bite off everyone’s head and spend the day alone in the basement with Netflix.

-Is there a duty to legalism?
+Is there a duty to legalistically attend church?

 You don’t have a duty to your pastor to attend.
 You don’t have a duty to legalism to be sure that you never miss a Sunday, no matter if your children are ill or an urgent matter needs your attention.